stevedonovan/gentle-intro/object-orientation.md

 So, here's a summary:

+  - the role played by `class` is shared between data and traits
-  - structs and enums are dumb, although you can define methods and do data hiding.
+  - structs and enums are dumb, although you can define methods and do data hiding
-  - a _limited_ form of subtyping is possible on data using `Deref`
+  - a _limited_ form of subtyping is possible on data using the `Deref` trait
-  - traits don't have any data, but can be implemented for any type (not just structs.)
+  - traits don't have any data, but can be implemented for any type (not just structs)
   - traits can inherit from other traits
   - traits can have provided methods, allowing interface code re-use
   - traits give you both virtual methods (polymorphism) and generic constraints (monomorphism)